Individual Electoral Registration

 Look out for a confirmation to say you are registered.

-Can I opt-out of the open register?
+How to opt-out of the open register

 The open register can be bought by any person, company or organisation.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.